atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimizing-data-queries-with-redshift.md

 Amazon Redshift is fully managed, meaning that Redshift does all of the backend work for their customers.
 This includes setting up, managing, and scaling up the database.
 This means that Redshift will monitor and back up your data clusters, download and install Redshift updates, and other minor upkeep tasks.

-This means data analytics experts don’t have to spend time monitoring databases and continuously looking for ways to optimize their query performance.
-However, data analysts do have the option of fully controlling Redshift, this just means they have to spend the time to learn all of Redshift’s functionality and how to use it optimally for themselves.
+This means data analytics experts don't have to spend time monitoring databases and continuously looking for ways to optimize their query performance.
+However, data analysts do have the option of fully controlling Redshift, this just means they have to spend the time to learn all of Redshift's functionality and how to use it optimally for themselves.

 ### Very Fast